Update you browser

 For the best experience, we recommend you update your browser.
 Visit our accessibility page for a list of supported browsers.
 Alternatively, you can continue using your current browser by closing this message.

-This PhD thesis examines the use of bodies as vessels in architectural pedagogy.
-In searching for answers to the pressing topics of ecology, technology, globalisation, and social justice, this thesis looks to 1970s pedagogies where bodies served as a tool for radical education.
+This PhD thesis examines the use of bodies as a method in architectural pedagogy.
+In searching for answers to the pressing topics of ecology, technology, globalisation, and social justice, this thesis looks to 1970s pedagogies where bodies served as a method for deschooling pedagogies.
 During this period, bodies left the typical classroom to travel, built ephemeral structures, discover the countryside, party, protest for better education, demand equality, and question the institutions.

-Through an analysis of selective pedagogical experiments such as the Global Tools in Florence, the First Friday Dances in New York, The Halprin Workshop in California, and the F+F in Zurich, this thesis explores the possibility of “learning form”.
-As Denise Scott Brown and Robert Venturi suggest, “learning from” other bodies before us, serves not as a blueprint to replicate but, rather, as a tool for understanding that aims to develop something new from the past.
+Through an analysis of selective pedagogical experiments such as the Global Tools in Florence, The Halprin Workshop in California, and the F+F in Zurich, this thesis explores the possibility of "unlearning learnings".

-Through a series of systematic examinations and action research, this PhD thesis explores the ways in which bodies can be used as a tool with which to address current pedagogical issues, drawing inspiration and learning from 1970s radical pedagogical experiments.
+Through a series of systematic examinations and historical analyses, this PhD thesis explores how bodies can be used as a method to address current pedagogical issues, drawing inspiration from the 1970s deschooling pedagogies.

 Key details